 IHDA launched the 1stHomelllinois loan program in August 2015.
-The U.S. Treasury approved IHDA to utilize its Hardest Hit Fund (HHF) resources to assist qualified homebuyers in the following ten targeted counties hit hard by the foreclosure crisis: Boone, Cook, DeKalb, Fulton, Kane, Marion, McHenry, St. Clair, Will, and Winnebago.
+Financed through the HHF program, the U.S. Treasury approved IHDA to utilize those resources to assist qualified homebuyers in the following ten counties hit hard by the foreclosure crisis: Boone, Cook, DeKalb, Fulton, Kane, Marion, McHenry, St. Clair, Will and Winnebago.
 IHDA targeted these counties as they are above the state average in distressed housing market indicators such as delinquency rates, negative equity and foreclosure rates.
 The program provides \$7,500 in down payment assistance with a secure, 30-year fixed rate 1st mortgage.
-IHDA projects committing \$21.75 million of DPA through 1stHomelllinois to assist approximately 2900 households to obtain 1st mortgages totaling \$380 million in CY 2018.
+IHDA projects committing \$16.2 million of DPA through 1stHomelllinois to assist approximately 2,150 households to obtain 1st mortgages totaling approximately \$276 million in CY 2019.